top of page

 Group 46 (1).png

-However, ‘long press to bring up a menu and to make a change' is a patent from Google (US8954887B1), which was identified by our patent team.
+However, long press to bring up a menu and to make a change is a patent US20170359302A1, which was identified by our patent team.

-Another issue with this approach is: it is confusing whether this selection is per contact or for the entire app.
+The other concern with this approach is that it is confusing whether this selection is per contact or for the entire app.

 Competitor Analysis